GSA/datagov-website/www.data.gov/apps.md

 Welcome to the U.S. Geological Survey Coastal Change Hazards beta site.Coastal change can dramatically alter ecosystems, cause damage to billions of dollars’ worth of coastal development, and even threaten human life.
 Through projects like the National Assessment of Coastal Change Hazards and regional studies of near shore processes, the U.S. Geological Survey conducts research on coastal change hazards and provides data, tools, and scientific knowledge to help coastal planners as they work to reduce risk along our coastlines.
 If you see changes needed or have ideas for improving use of this USGS data, please email cch\_help@usgs.gov.

 How it works:
 This beta portal allows users to search for and view USGS coastal change hazards products that provide assessments of storm, coastal erosion, and sea level rise vulnerability.
 Application:
 Use map viewer to explore extreme storms, shoreline change, and sea level rise data.

+## Coastal County Snapshots

-* [Coastal County Snapshots](#tools-t16 "Coastal County Snapshots"): Turns complex data into easy-to-understand stories, complete with charts and graphs.
+Turns complex data into easy-to-understand stories, complete with charts and graphs.

 Sponsor:
 NOAA